About the New Local Plan

 *Local Plan 2013- 2033 - Section 2 was adopted by Council on 25th July 2022 (Section 1 was adopted in 2021).
 This has the effect of replacing the Local Plan Review 2005 and Core Strategy 2011*

 The Emerging Plan is the Local Plan 2013-2033

-The Local Plan 2013-2033 is a document in 2 sections which will include all major planning policy for Braintree District.
-Once adopted it will replace both the Core Strategy (2011) and the Local Plan Review (2005).
-Both Sections were submitted to the Planning Inspectorate in 2017.
+The Local Plan 2013-2033 is a document in 2 sections which includes all major planning policy for Braintree District.
+It replaces both the Core Strategy (2011) and the Local Plan Review (2005).

 Section 1 is a strategic plan for North Essex.
 It was adopted by Braintree District Council in February 2021.
 It is shared with Colchester and Tendring Councils and covers all three authorities.
 Section 1 has replaced a number of the strategic policies contained within the Braintree District Core Strategy, adopted in 2011 .

-The Braintree District Local Plan Review (2005) and Core Strategy (2011) will both be replaced in full on the formal adoption of Section 2 of Local Plan - which contains further specific local policies and proposals applicable to the Braintree District only.
+The Braintree District Local Plan Review (2005) and Core Strategy (2011) have been replaced in full on the formal adoption of Section 2 of Local Plan on 25th July 2022 - which contains further specific local policies and proposals applicable to the Braintree District only.

 - Local Plan 2013-2033 Section 1 (Adopted February 2021)

 - Examiners Report on the Examination of NEA S1 - (10th December 2020)